forkata/http2/presenter.md

 * I had a friend lend me some equipment when they moved and that pretty much got me started.

 # Basic ingredients
-malt
+* grain - cereal grains usually barley
-hops - so many varieties
+* hops - so many varieties
-yeast - based on style specific strains water - basically 95% of what beer is
+* yeast - based on style specific strains
+* water - basically 95% of what beer is

-## Grain or malt
+## Grain
-Malt is germinated cereal grains that have been dried in a process known as "malting".
+Germinated cereal grains that have been dried in a process known as "malting".

 The grains are made to germinate by soaking in water, and are then halted from germinating further by drying with hot air.